Saba Douglas-Hamilton: Early life

 Saba was born in Nairobi Hospital, Nairobi, to zoologist Iain and Oria Douglas-Hamilton (née Rocco).
 Saba means "seven" in the Swahili language; she was named by Maasai women because she was born on 7 June at 7pm, and was the seventh grandchild.
 Her first language was Swahili and she grew up playing with the local Kenyan children.
 Her father went to Africa as a young man to study and conserve elephant populations.
 Her white African ancestry comes from her mother who is the daughter of Italians who settled in Kenya in the 1920s.
 Her mother still farms at Lake Naivasha in the Great Rift Valley.

 She is a great-granddaughter of Alfred Douglas-Hamilton, the 13th Duke of Hamilton.
 Her sister Mara Moon Douglas-Hamilton, known as "Dudu" (which means "insect"), is a film producer.

 Education

 Saba did not start school in Kenya until she was seven, then went to Britain to an all-girls boarding school for three years which she later described as "like a prison".
 She went on to attend the United World College of the Atlantic in South Wales to study for the International Baccalaureate.
 She gained a place at St Andrews University in Scotland and was awarded a master's degree in Social Anthropology with a thesis on "Concepts of Love and Sexuality amongst the Bajuni People of Kiwaiyu Island, Kenya".

 Snake bite

-When she was 18, Saba was on a camel safari when she was bitten on her leg by a venomous snake.
+When she was 18, Douglas-Hamilton was on a camel safari when she was bitten on her leg by a venomous snake.
 Though sometimes misreported as an asp, this was identified as a carpet viper.
-Friends made a pressure bandage and gave her electric shocks to keep her awake until they reached help.
+Friends made a pressure bandage and gave her electric shocks to denature the venom until help came the following morning with the Flying Doctors.